kodecocodes/ideas/articles/clickbait_ideas.md

 - [ ] Apple to skip iOS 13, eyes a piece of Android's pie
 - [ ] 15 ways Android beats iOS into the ground and 7 ways it doesn't
 - [ ] I migrated my entire IT department back to Windows XP - and then this happened
+- [ ] The Apple announcement that should worry Swift developers
+- [ ] iOS 13 to bring back skeuomorphism amidst falling iPhone sales